 No. Safeguard PDF Security does not provide remote file deletion or secure file deletion.

-Remote secure file deletion products should be seen more as a marketing ploy than anything else.
-There is nothing to prevent the user making copies of files and store them on another device, or to set a file to ‘read only’.
-Some software products can get around read only controls, but they need code that gets around the operating system of the computer, and that is most definitely a ‘bad’ idea.
-That is what hackers and viruses set out to do.
+Remote secure file deletion products are a marketing ploy than anything else.
+There is nothing to prevent users making copies of files and storing them on another device or to setting a file to ‘read only’.
+Some software products can get around read-only controls, but they need code that bypasses the expected behavior of the operating system.
+That is most definitely a ‘bad’ idea, and exactly what hackers and viruses set out to do.